 10 reasons why you should use quizzes with children

 Even as adults we love a quiz.
-It’s like a mini mystery to solve while we grab a cup of tea at breaktime – how much am I like this?, how much do I know about that?, what will my score be?
-So how can we apply this enjoyment to the classroom.
+It’s like a mini mystery to solve while we grab a cup of tea at break time – how much am I like this?, how much do I know about that?, what will my score be?
+So how can we apply this enjoyment to quizzes with children in the classroom?
 What makes a quiz a good classroom tool?
 Here are 5 little reasons for your 5 minute tea break that might get you thinking about using quizzes in your classroom:

 Quizzes are fun

 Simple as that – they are just fun and we all know that if learning is fun, we learn better.
 Quizzes for us can be a few minutes of relaxation from our hours of marking so, if we enjoy it why, wouldn’t the kids we teach welcome a little bit of relaxing fun whilst working?

 Quizzes raise confidence

 Well targeted, tailor made quizzes where pupils can challenge themselves but are able to succeed can have a great boost to their self esteem and confidence.
 An individual quiz takes off the pressure that a ‘test’ can bring and enables children to privately make mistakes.
 Even if used in teams or pairs, the nature of a quiz being fun can also help those children less confident to make mistakes, especially if the quiz allows them to think again.

 Quizzes can aid planning and identify progress

 Whether the quiz is a pre-topic assessment or at a midway point, they can really help you see what pupils already know or have learnt and therefore they can inform your next steps planning on an individual basis.
 They are also a great way to reinforce learning for pupils throughout a unit of work.

 Quizzes can support individualised learning